udexon/GEISHA/README.md

 - What do we do after that?

-_That would be the story for another day ..._
+_That would be a story for another day ..._